 It is a brilliant utility to transfer table data with only Schema or Schema & Data both from one database to another database in SQL Server.
-The software includes some advanced features that enable users to restore only one table in SQL Server perform safe and successful data migration.
+Also, the software includes some advanced features that enable users to restore only one table in SQL Server to perform safe and successful data migration.

 Now, follow the below-given steps to transfer table data and schema from one database to another:

 Step-1.
 Download and Run the software in your system and click Open to add your database MDF file.

 Step-2.
 Now, choose the Scan mode then select the SQL Server version of .mdf file and hit OK button.

 Step-3.
 Preview the database, which you want to transfer and click on Export to start the migration process.

 Step-4.
 Select export to SQL Server Database option.
 Software will fetch the available SQL Server Names.
 Select the name by clicking on the drop-down arrow and then select the Windows Authentication if you are using Windows Authentication Mode to access the database.

 Step-5.
 Now, Software will fetch the databases and let you select the database components which you want to move.